Marwen75/MyWatchList/README.md

 - 🔔 **Personalized Reminders**
   Set notifications for upcoming movies or shows and get reminded when it’s time to watch.

+- 🧱 **Widgets (iOS)**
+  Display your favorite content right on your Home Screen:
+  - 🔸 **Movie Widget** — highlights a selected movie with poster, metadata and quick access.
+  - 🔸 **Next Episode Widget** — shows your next unwatched episode across all TV shows.

 - 💾 **Core Data + iCloud Sync**
   Your watchlist stays synced and backed up across all your devices.